weilincheng/yelp-clone/README.md

 Course developed by [Sanjeev Thiyagarajan](https://www.youtube.com/channel/UC2sYgV-NV6S5_-pqLGChoNQ).

+## Day 3
+1. Use express middleware express.json to parse the body information in jason format into js object.
+2. Finish the rest of routes:
+    * Update restaurant
+    * Delete restaurant

 ## Day2
-Install dotenv and nodemon.
-Tested get method which sends a json format back.
+1. Install dotenv and nodemon.
+2. Teste get method which sends a json format back.
-Added three api:
+3. Add three api:
     * Get all restaurants
     * Get individual restaurants
     * Create new restaurants

 ## Day1
 Install the node environment and install express.